Will a COVID mask protect you from wildfire smoke? - NewsBreak

 Will a COVID mask protect you from wildfire smoke?

-As heavy smoke from the Oak Fire near Yosemite spews out over California and parts of Nevada, you may be wondering if all those COVID-19 masks you have lying around will also protect you from fire smoke.
+(KTLA) – As drought-plagued Western states enter peak wildfire season, you may be wondering if all those COVID-19 masks you have laying around will also protect you from fire smoke.

 The short answer: It depends.